hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 After the feedback is analyzed, the latest timestream data is sent to the AlertAnalyticsQueue.
 Then, the AlertAnalysisFunction is called.
 The function retrieves 5 minutes of window data from the latest data from Timestream and checks if there are more than 5 negative sentiments.
+If the condition is met, the function sends an alert to the user via Discord webhook and frontend via web socket.

 > [!NOTE]
 > The reason for avoiding email (SMS) is the deadline.
 > To send an email, the users need to ask the AWS.
 It can take several days, depending on the situation.
-> To avoid this, the alert is sent via Discord webhook and WhatsApp.
+> To avoid this, the alert is sent via Discord webhook and web socket.

 #### API Layer